 There are many different people who are involved in regularly supporting the Nepal Project, including:

 Over the years we have held many fundraisers from sponsored walks, to bike rides and a Kyatholon that consisted of Kayaking, bike riding and walking.
-In previous years we have also been very grateful to Gaston Farm who have helped us raise thousands of pounds for Nepal and other charities.
-In 2018 we will be continuing to find new ways of fundraising.
+We have been very grateful to Gaston Farm who over a period of 10 years have helped us raise thousands of pounds for Nepal and other charities.
+Since 2018 we have no longer received support from Gaston Farm but instead have been finding new ways of fundraising.

 We are always looking for more sponsors and gratefully receive any donation towards schools and other projects that we support in Nepal.
 Please don't hesitate to contact us if you wish to give or get involved with the Nepal Project.